 Service credit, or allowable service, is the credit you earn each month retirement deductions are withheld from your salary.
-We use the amount of service credit you have in a formula to determin retirement benefit.
+We use the amount of service credit you have in a formula to determine your retirement benefit.

-One of the advantages of your continued employment is to increase the value of your retirement be for each additional year and month of service.
-The more service you have and the higher your and the higher your monthly retirement benefit.
-A number of factors may impact your length of service as a leave of absence or working for another governmental unit.
+One of the advantages of your continued employment is to increase the value of your retirement benefit for each additional year and month of service.
+The more service you have and the higher your annual pay, the higher your monthly retirement benefit.
+A number of factors may impact your length of service such as a leave of absence or working for another governmental unit.